This yummy, cheesy, bacon cheeseburger casserole is easy for weeknight dinners, potlucks and makes a great left over meal.

 Or you can go the retro kid night and do a fun game like Operation, Jenga, Chess, Checkers, Guess Who or another games.

 This is one of our favorite things to do, but we love fondue night.
-We tend to do this more during the winter time.
+We tend to do this more during the wintertime.
 Fondue is easy to do.
 It’s just Swiss cheese, white wine, garlic, and lemon juice.
 Obviously you need a fondue pot, but you can find cheap ones on Amazon.
 We cut up dippers like shrimp, apples, salami, bread, tomatoes, and veggies.
-Then, yes….we do a chocolate fondue.
+You could also do a raclette if you didn’t want to do a fondue pot.
+They are just as fun.
+Then, yes….we do chocolate fondue.
 In fact, you can always just do that once the kids are in bed.
 We do Chocolate and peanut butter, s’mores or sea salt caramel.
 There are lots of fun combinations.

 This is kind of a spin off of the fondue night.
 But another fun way to change up dinner is to do a floor picnic.
 Comfy pillows, warm throw blankets, candles, and lots of yummy goodies.
 Did I mention wine?
 Wine is also good.
 You can do a full dinner or just keep dinner light with cheese, fresh fruit and simple pairings.

 If you and your partner like cocktails, try trying your hand at mixing a few cocktails at home.
 Pinterest is full of all kinds of great recipes.
 If the weather is nice, go sip them on the patio and stargaze.
 Another take on this would be to create your own wine or beer flights.
 But this can get pricey.
 I recommend planning around what you already have in your cupboards to save cash.